 Ross is a lecturer in the Tourism Subject Group at the Business School, Edinburgh Napier University.
 As an academic he has research interests in festival and events, small tourism businesses and destination development.
 He primarily lectures in destination marketing and management but is also more broadly interested in tourism, society and visual culture.
 Within the Subject Group he has been Programme Leader for Undergraduate Tourism and currently serves as Year 2 Tutor.
 Externally he has long running positions on the executive committees for the Association of Tourism in Higher Education (ATHE) and the Tourism Society, Scotland.
 He is also a Senior Fellow of the Higher Education Academy.

 Ross's research primarily focuses on destination development through entrepreneurship and cultural consumption.
 His current work centres on post-secularism in festivals and events.
 He has also researched and published on small tourism business networks and destination development as part of his PhD.
 He has published in a wide range of well-known journals in the field including Tourism Management, the International Journal of Hospitality Management, and Leisure Studies, as well as a range of international conference presentations.
 He has also spent significant periods teaching internationally in Switzerland, Slovakia and Cambodia.

 We also have a network of international Visiting Research Fellows and Professors involved in the programme, including:

 - Prof Alan Fyall, University of Central Florida, USA, Destination Marketing and Management expert

-- Prof Brian King, Hong Kong University Polytechnic, Tourism Expert
+- Prof Brian King, Texas A&M University, Tourism Expert